dimsome/com-bridge/README.md

 The Chainlink Cross-Chain Interoperability Protocol (CCIP) is a standard for cross-chain communication.
 We use it to send messages between the chains to settle the swap and unlock the tokens.

+It is core to our protocol and relies on the security of the Chainlink network.

 ### Arbitrum Testnet

 The contracts are deployed on the Arbitrum Testnet with the following addresses: